bdoms/gae_deploy/readme.md

 It is required if yaml is not installed, so that gae_deploy can use the yaml library included with GAE.
 However if yaml is installed on your system and accessible to Python, then this argument can safely be ommitted.

-#### YAML Configuration File

-The `config` argument is a path to a yaml file that contains configuration imformation about the assets you want gae_deploy to minimize and keep track of.
-It is required.

 ### Configuration

 The main part of the configuration file is a list of `static_dirs`, each containing a required `path` attribute that specifies where to find the directory.

-There is an example provided, `gae_deploy.yaml`, which you can use to get started by copying and pasting into your application directory and then modifying to suit your needs.
+There is an example provided, `deploy.yaml`, which you can use to get started by copying and pasting into your application directory and then modifying to suit your needs.

 #### Relative Paths